Why NYU Tandon?

 Did You Know?

-- Women make up 46% of the Tandon Class of 2023, 20% higher than the national average for an engineering school.
+- Women make up 46% of the Tandon Class of 2023, more than double the national average for all undergrad engineering schools

-- Research expenditures have gone up 441% in the last decade.
+- Research expenditures rose 471% over the last decade.

 50% of our faculty members are winners of CAREER or other young-investigator honors.